Distinguished Woman Chemist

 Guidelines

-The selection committee for the SNIC-AsCA2019 Distinguished Women Chemist Award has defined the following executive rules and procedures for this inaugural award:
+The selection committee for the SNIC-AsCA2019 Distinguished Women Chemist Award-2025 has defined the following executive rules and procedures for this award:

-2. Nomination: Nominations will be solicited once a year before the ChnmSG.
-For 2021, it is open now and will be closed on October 31, 2020.
+2. Nomination: Nominations will be solicited once a year and it is open now and will be closed on March 1, 2025.

 3. Criteria & Selection Procedure: Apart from the submitted applications, the committee can also invite the eligible candidates directly to apply for this award if necessary.
 If there is no suitable candidate found, the award needed not be presented in that year.